fbpx

 3. Hexadecimal

-In Photoshop, you don’t need to think too much to choose a hexadecimal color.
-You can simply copy their codes from a color code list/hexadecimal color picker and paste them in the hexadecimal input box in the color picker panel.
+For the Hexadecimal model, you can simply copy their codes from a color code list/hexadecimal color picker and paste them in the hexadecimal input box in the color picker panel.
 Keep in mind that hexadecimal colors are composed of numbers (0-9) and letters (A-F).

 Colors in Photoshop are highly customizable.
 Of course, with so many options available, you can get confused and end up changing your brush color in the wrong place, but as you learned here, these problems are easy to fix.